 At the end of the 19th century, a rare and rather unknown work on the Belgian Lepidoptera was published by Dubois Ch.-F. & Dubois A. 1874 (1874–1884) in three volumes (view), in which some new species were mentioned for the Belgian fauna.

-Together with the September issue of Phegea (1994), a questionnaire was sent informing members on the project "Systematic list of Belgian Lepidoptera" and asking for their co-operation.
-Contributors were asked to fill out a form indicating on which Lepidoptera families they were able to contribute.
+Together with the September issue of Phegea (1994), a questionnaire was sent informing members of the project "Systematic List of Belgian Lepidoptera" and asking for their cooperation.
+Contributors were asked to fill out a form indicating which Lepidoptera families they were able to contribute to.
 A similar questionnaire was sent as a supplement to other Belgian entomological journals as well.
 Data gathered from these lists were put into tables that were prepared before.
 Doubtful data were checked, eventual misidentifications were corrected and if it was not possible to attain a compromise with the author the data was omitted in the present list.

 Furthermore, the faunistic data from the collections of the Royal Belgian Institute of Natural Sciences and of the Flemish Entomological Society were noted during the past 20 years.
 Of course, the catalogue also contains the data from our own reference collection and notebooks.

 Especially in the old literature (19th and early 20th Century), several problems arose due to the use of obscure synonyms of both species and genus-group names, often combined with wrong authors.
 In a few cases, such difficulties could be resolved if the specimens still existed in museum collections, but in other cases, external instances such as foreign name lists and catalogues had to be consulted in order to establish the true identity of a species.